bcoles/kasld/docs/testing.md

 architectural floor `kaslr_align_arch_default` already asserts as an axiom, so reading it at runtime would emit a constraint the engine holds already.
 Its worth is entirely as a check on the constant.

+**`check-doc-alignment`** — `kaslr.md` states the KASLR slot granularity per architecture, and one subsection qualifies that for x86, where the granularity is a build option rather than an architectural constant.
+It illustrates the point with named captures: a distro kernel built at the 16 MiB Kconfig ceiling against one at the 2 MiB default, and the slot count each yields.
+Those are the only figures in that document tied to a specific kernel rather than to an architecture, which makes them the only ones that can go stale without anybody editing the document — refreshing a fixture is enough.

+The guard runs kasld against each capture the table names and compares the readout to the row: the documented `kernel_alignment` against the row's `Grain`, the documented slot count against the denominator of its `Candidates`.

+End-to-end rather than a read of the capture's setup header, deliberately.
+The header holds the value the document names, but what the document *claims* is that the value reaches the readout and thins the slot count in proportion — so reading the header would confirm the input and leave the claim untested.
+It therefore also catches an engine or renderer change that stops the value being honoured.

+The marker that identifies the table names an architecture, because a capture name does not identify a capture: `tests/fixtures/arm64` and `tests/fixtures/x86_64` both hold an `alpine-3.21-6.12.81-0-virt`.
+Resolving the name by search takes whichever sorts first, which is how this guard first reported OK while checking the wrong architecture.

+Only the rows of that table are checked.
+The prose around it also attributes values to distributions, which is a claim about the corpus as a whole; encoding it here would put a second copy of the document's claim in the guard, and a guard that disagrees with the document it guards is worse than none.
+Naming a capture in the table is what brings a figure under test.

 **`check-doc-structure`** — Three failures markdown accepts silently and a reader meets as a broken page: an unclosed fence swallows the rest of the